 Form 1116 first asks you to classify your foreign income by category.
 You must complete a separate form for each type of income you have.

-- The general limitation category covers your wages, salary and any highly taxed passive income.
+- General limitation includes your wages, salary and any highly taxed passive income.
 Income becomes "highly taxed" for IRS purposes when the foreign country's tax rate is higher than the U.S. rate.
-For example, if Country Z taxes your interest income at 50 percent, and the U.S. taxes it at 35 percent, the interest you earned in Country Z goes under general limitation income on Form 1116.

 - Section 901(j) countries are the five countries the U.S. has sanctioned.
 You must report earnings from any of them.

-- The lump-sum distribution category represents income you got from a foreign-sourced pension plan.
+- Lump-sum distribution includes icome you received from a foreign-sourced pension plan.

 Overview of Form 1116